Matthew-Taber/ss-docs/best-practices/index.md

 ### Running PowerShell with Secret Server

-Secret Server’s extensible features almost all use PowerShell from the Web servers or distributed engines to execute code.
+Secret Server's extensible features almost all use PowerShell from the Web servers or distributed engines to execute code.
 Create a service account for these tasks and store it in a secure location with the other SS service accounts.
 Documentation for our [API and Scripting](../api-scripting/index.md) components can be found in our Knowledge Base.

 #### PowerShell Runspaces